 It induces the Sertoli cells the produce sperm.

-It helps the sperms in carrying out the working processes of maturation.
+It helps the sperm in carrying out the working processes of maturation.

-LH and FSH act together to maintain spermatogenesis and production of testosterone.
+LH and FSH act together to maintain spermatogenesis and the production of testosterone.

 Spermatogonia: Primitive, undifferentiated germ cells.

-FSH and testosterone are necessary to initiate and augment spermatogenesis.
+FSH and testosterone are necessary to start and control spermatogenesis.

 Sertoli cells respond to FSH and testosterone for the induction of spermatogenic cell differentiation.